PC talk system recommendations blog Facebook YouTube articles and guides links bio

 The Central Processing Unit, or CPU as it is most commonly referred to, is essentially the brain of the computer.
 Much like a human brain all of the logical processing goes on here.

-If you are buying a new CPU, $200-300 seems to be a 'sweet spot' that will last you at least 2 to 3 years.
+If you are buying a new CPU, $200-350 seems to be a 'sweet spot' that will last you at least 2 to 3 years.
 Targeting the $300+ range will put you into the higher-end category and set you up nicely to pair your system with a really great GPU and will last 3, possibly even 4 years.
-However, I do not recommend spending over $350 on a CPU as CPUs beyond that range often are so far into bleeding edge that their advantages are lost due to lack of current support for those features.
+However, I do not recommend spending over $400 on a CPU as CPUs beyond that range often are so far into bleeding edge that their advantages are lost due to lack of current support for those features.
 By the time those features are closer to mainstream, faster cores are often available.
 Or, they are simply priced so high due to being bleeding edge and having a small bit more power.
+Unless you happen to also be using your system for media creation, in which case the higher end CPUs would be time saving due to faster exporting and rendering speeds.

 Lifespan: Up to 4 years, possibly as long as 6.